Diogo-Paulico/FCT-VPN/README.md

  * Tested and working on Ubuntu 19.10 (64 bits) with Firefox 73 installed
  * Tested and working on Pop!_OS 19.10 (64 bits) with Chrome 80 installed
  * Should work for all Ubuntu distros (Ubuntu, Kubuntu, Lubuntu, Xubuntu, Pop Os!, Elementary OS, Linux Mint, ...)
+ * Tested and mostly working on Arch Linux, but rebooting kills it.

 ## VMs
 These VMs contain the VPN already installed, you need Virtual Box to use these, the website is bookmarked on firefox